Garden-of-Meteors/Garden-of-Meteors/README.md

 # WELCOME TO OUR GITHUB !!
 This will mostly be about Pony Town BUTTT!!!
 Check out the links we have for more info about us!!
-We have a DNI/INT Reentry in the making, but have our interest Reentry posted!(VIEW IN DARK MODE< IT WAS MADE FOR THAT!!!!!)
+We have a DNI/INT Reentry in the making, but have our interest Reentry posted!(VIEW IN DARK MODE, IT WAS MADE FOR THAT!!!!!)
 Our strawpage has a plushie guide and a basic guide for the frequent users of Ponytown!
 PLEASEPLEASEPLEASEPLEASSSSSSSSSSSSSSEEEEEE go look at it and send us something while you're there!!
 ## Basic info about us !!
 ㅤWe are an OSDD1 system called The Garden of Meteor Showers!!
 We are open about being one and use Pony Town to help present ourselves!